snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

    You can choose for the connection to index either the entire Jira site or specific projects only.

-   * If you choose to index the entire Jira site, Jira issues in all projects in the site are indexed.
+   * If you choose to index the entire Jira site, Jira issues in all projects on the site are indexed.
 New projects and issues are indexed during the next crawl after they're created.

    * If you choose individual projects, only Jira issues in the selected projects are indexed.